Arthritis drug could help beat melanoma skin cancer

 The next stage is for clinical trials to be conducted into the use of leflunomide to fight melanoma.
 Because leflunomide is already licensed to treat arthritis, this process should be faster than usual and a new treatment for melanoma could be available within around five years.

 "This is a really exciting discovery - making use of an existing drug specifically to target melanoma," said Dr Grant Wheeler, of UEA's School of Biological Sciences.

-Lead author Dr Richard White of Children's Hospital Boston and Harvard Medical School, said: "Cancer is a disease not only of genetic mutations, but also one determined by the identity of the cell in which the tumor arises.
-By studying cancer development in zebrafish and frogs, we gain a unique insight into the very earliest changes that occur in those cells."
+Lead author Dr Richard White of Children's Hospital Boston and Harvard Medical School, said: "Cancer is a disease not only of genetic mutations, but also one determined by the identity of the cell in which the tumour arises.
+By studying cancer development in zebra fish and frogs, we gain a unique insight into the very earliest changes that occur in those cells."